uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 Now to SQL:

-* We need a database for this app, whose symbolic name is ``maindb`` (this is the name by which we refer to it in the template files below).
-This database contains valuable data -- the app's blog posts and comments -- and thus we specify a ``retentionpolicy`` and a ``retentionbucket``.
+* We need a database for this :term:`App`, whose symbolic name is ``maindb`` (this is the name by which we refer to it in the template files below).
+This database contains valuable data -- the :term:`App`'s blog posts and comments -- and thus we specify a ``retentionpolicy`` and a ``retentionbucket``.
 UBOS backup and restore will thus save and restore that data.
 Because Rails likes to make schema changes itself when ``db::migrate`` is run, the database user automatically provisioned for this database will have ``all privileges``.
-* When the app is first deployed, and every time it is updated after initial deployment, we need to run the Rails ``db::migrate`` task.
+* When the :term:`App` is first deployed, and every time it is updated after initial deployment, we need to run the Rails ``db::migrate`` task.
 To make this easy, ``ubos-rails-support`` provides a script called ``db-migrate`` that does this.
 It is specified in both the ``installers`` (when first deployed) and ``updaters`` (susequently) sections.